-.
+Sitting tall.
+The appearance of body hair and possibly head hair was the big story last week.
 This week, thanks to strengthening muscles, your little one is working on lifting the head and neck from their curved position.
 Being able to straighten out a bit makes sitting up a possibility.
-Action figure.

-, which screens for birth defects like Down's syndrome and spina bifida.
+Timely test.
+Now is the time to speak with your health care provider about the pros and cons of the AFP (alpha-fetoprotein) test, which screens for birth defects like Down's syndrome and spina bifida.
 This simple blood test must be performed between weeks 16 and 18.

 From the experts.
 "The latest research shows that it's around this time—16 weeks—that your baby begins to hear and respond to sounds," says Suzanne Dixon, M.D., M.P.H.
 "In about two months, your baby will be able to respond to your voice!"
-To learn more from Dr. Dixon about your little one's hearing, click here
+To learn more from Dr. Dixon about your little one's hearing, click here.